iatorm/grime/README.md

 ## Introduction

-Grime is based on conjunctive grammars.
+Grime is a two-dimensional pattern matching language based on Boolean grammars.
 The basic idea is to construct rectangular patterns from smaller components, and check whether they are found in the input matrix.

 ## Usage